 What is audience targeting?

 Audience targeting is the practice of separating consumers into groups (typically referred to as segments) based on different criteria.
+For example, offline audiences are grouped around TV programs, newspaper readership, or other techniques.
+Online this becomes more like finding similar users based on interests, or other signals – such as purchase patterns.
 Common criteria are demographics, interests, online behavior, and intent.

 The point of audience targeting is to reach the right people with the right message.
 By creating unique segments, you can also create unique ads that speak to each segment differently.
 Audience targeting also helps ensure that you don’t waste money on those not interested in your offering.

 There are four common types of audience targeting:

 For instance, if you sell skincare products, you might choose to show your ads to women, aged 35-65.

 Identifies groups based on their location, including but not limited to:

 If you have brick-and-mortar locations for your skincare line, you could target audiences based on their location near the zip codes of each store.

 Interest-based targeting (aka psychographic targeting)